polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 ## The endpoint resolver

-Magic will automatically resolve your file to the HTTP GET verb.
-The reason for this, is because your file ends with _".get.hl"_.
-Its `get` parts indicate the HTTP verb, and its `hl` parts indicates Hyperlambda.
+Magic will automatically associate your above file to the HTTP GET verb.
+This is because your file ends with _".get.hl"_.
+Its `get` part indicates the HTTP GET verb, and its `hl` part implies Hyperlambda.
-You can also create POST, PUT, PATCH and DELETE endpoints, by simply replacing the _".get."_ parts of your filename with _".xxx."_ where xxx is your verb of choice.
-If you do this, you can no longer use your browser to test the endpoint, but need to open up the _"Endpoints"_ file menu to test your endpoint(s), and provide payloads and arguments to them.
-You can also use e.g. Postman to invoke such endpoints.
-For details about how endpoints are resolved, check out the documentation for the [magic.endpoint](/documentation/magic.endpoint/) project.
+You can also create `post`, `put`, `patch` and `delete` endpoints by replacing the _".get."_ part of your filename with _".xxx."_ where xxx is your verb of choice.
+If you do this you can no longer use your browser to test your endpoints, but you'll need to use the _"Endpoints"_ file menu instead, and provide payloads and arguments to your invocations.
+You can also use Postman to invoke such endpoints.
+Check out the documentation for [magic.endpoint](/documentation/magic.endpoint/) for details about how Hyperlambda files are resolved as URLs in Magic.

 **Notice** - You can _only_ create endpoints inside of your _"modules"_ folder.
 This allows you to create helper Hyperlambda files _outside_ of this folder that can never be resolved by clients trying to create malicious URLs to execute hidden code on your server.
+The _"system"_ folder is intended for Magic's internal system endpoints, and you should as a general rule of thumb never change these files.

 ## Creating a POST endpoint